Stefka92/MusicQuiz/README.md

 **Code Used**

-- [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/c428cfb8fd5e4852bbba1f94e914b3b4/) I used the love running project as a guide line for creating my form section and schedule table.

-- [Create a Responsive Webpage Layout for Phones and Tablets](https://www.youtube.com/watch?v=XTkDLeMy-7Q) I Used this youtube video as a guideline for creating my media queries.
+- [How to create a QUIZ using Html, CSS and Javascript](https://www.youtube.com/watch?v=1ydfKDwsYbU) I Used this youtube video as a guideline for creating my quiz.

-- [Create a button](https://stackhowto.com/how-to-make-a-button-link-to-another-page-in-html/) I used stack how to as a guideline for creating my button.

-- [Create a form](https://www.youtube.com/watch?v=E5MEzC0prd4) I used this youtube video as a guideline for creating my form.
+- [Build A Quiz App With JavaScript](https://www.youtube.com/watch?v=riDzcEQbX6k) I Used this youtube video as a guideline for creating my quiz.

+- [Java cheat sheet](https://htmlcheatsheet.com/js/) I used java cheat sheet when I was unsure about certain code.

 **Content**

-The majority of the content was written by Stephanie McMahon.
+The Home page content was written by Stephanie McMahon.

-I used [total fitness](https://www.totalfitness.co.uk/blog/fitness/what-is-pilates/) for the paragraph explaining what pilates is.
+I used [education quizzes](https://www.educationquizzes.com/ks2/music/?utm_source=bing&utm_medium=cpc&utm_campaign=EQ%20KS2&utm_term=quizzes%20about%20music&utm_content=Subject%20Music) for the quiz questions.

-I followed Kera Cudmores template on how to create a readme and took inspiration from daisygunn.

 **Media**